invincible009/turnkeyapp/README.md

 a.
 Allow users to enter a patient’s symptoms and return diagnosis results.
 b.
 Functionality to allow users to mark diagnosis result as valid or invalid and save to a database
 c.
-Search functionality for the diagnosis results
+Search functionality for the diagnosis results.